TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.17.md

 ---

-And God hearkened unto Leah, and she conceived, and bare Jacob a fifth son.
+God listened to Leah, and she conceived, and bore Jacob a fifth son.